SystemsApproach/book/foundation/problem.rst

 general-purpose programmable hardware, and they are not optimized for a particular application like making phone calls or delivering television signals.
-Instead, they are able to carry many different types of data, and they support a wide, and ever growing, range of applications.
+Instead, they are able to carry many different types of data, and they support a wide, and ever-growing, range of applications.
 Today’s computer networks have pretty much taken over the functions previously performed by single-use networks.
 This chapter looks at some typical applications of computer networks and discusses the requirements